Putin announces a partial military mobilization for Russian citizens

 The Russian leader also insisted Russia had a moral obligation to protect civilians in partially Russian-occupied portions of Ukraine as they held a series of "referendums" aimed at joining the Russian Federation later this week.

-Putin also accused western powers of providing Ukraine with long range weapon systems that can strike deep into Russian territory — and again accused Ukraine and its allies of menacing Russia with nuclear threats.
+Putin also accused Western powers of providing Ukraine with long-range weapon systems that can strike deep into Russian territory — and again accused Ukraine and its allies of menacing Russia with nuclear threats.
 Putin warned Russia and its people would use "all available means" in their defense — noting Russia had its own capable nuclear arsenal.
-"This is no bluff," said Putin.
+"This is no bluff," Putin said.

 "Those who are blackmailing us with nuclear weapons should know – the rose winds can change and blow in their direction."